 Computers could also improve our lives on a more abstract level than interaction: they could generate knowledge about our world.
-Google crawls more of the Internet in one day than you may read in a lifetime.
-A fast enough computer can process a two-hour movie in a minute.
+Google crawls more of the Internet in one day than you can read in a lifetime.
+A fast enough computer can process a two-hour movie in seconds.
 Computers aren't limited by our sense of time, only by how fast they compute.

-If the mechanical workings of elements, molecules, cells, and viruses were recorded, computers could simulate millions of experiments outside of "realtime".
-As computers get faster and the records grow and improve, computers may help us:
+If the mechanical workings of molecules, cells, and viruses were broken down into their basic behavioral patterns, computers could simulate millions of experiments outside of "realtime".
+As computers get faster and the known patterns grow and improve, computers may help us:

 Starting to sound like science fiction?
-Bare with me: we are slowly making computers that recognize and interact with our world.
-Simulation begins with computers recognizing and recording the behavior elements, molecules, cells, and groups of cells by interacting with them at levels beyond human perception.
-With these behavioral records, computers could examine and study their side-effects much like today's architects use CAD systems to help them design buildings more resistant to powerful earthquakes, hurricanes, and aging materials.
+Bare with me: we are currently making computers that recognize and interact with our world.
+Simulation begins with computers observing, experimenting, and recording the behavioral patterns of molecules, cells, and groups of cells at levels beyond human perception.
+With these behavioral recordings, computers could develop new solutions to real-world problems much like today's architects use CAD systems to help them design buildings more resistant to powerful earthquakes, hurricanes, and aging.

 Overall, tomorrow's computer will change our world: simultaneously creating and disrupting systems of influence and power, like the computer of today.
 They'll just be better at it.